What is a Visual Processing Disorder?

 Visual-Motor Processing Issues

-This visual motor processing disorder is present when individuals have challenges interpreting visual information, affecting their visual motor integration.
+This visual motor processing disorder is present when people have challenges interpreting visual information, affecting their visual motor integration.

 Visual-Spatial Issues

-Visual-spatial issues mainly affect visual motor skills and result in the inability to tell how far objects are from an individual and one another.
-This can affect individuals when navigating through surroundings, interacting with objects, and engaging in activities requiring spatial perception.
+Visual-spatial issues mainly affect visual motor skills and result in the inability to tell how far objects are from a person and one another.
+This can affect people when navigating through surroundings, interacting with objects, and engaging in activities requiring spatial perception.

 Visual Closure Issues